 What about the warranty?

-Major manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.
+Most manufacturers have a standard 5-year parts warranty on dry charge units.
+While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

-If you have more questions about refrigerant, we encourage you to contact Comfort Masters Service Experts Heating & Air Conditioning for clarification.
+If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.